 I hope you have all enjoyed my posts over Blogmas – and the rest of the Christmas period.
 Thank you to all of you who took time to read, like and subscribe to my blog.

 Sadly Sam’s at work tonight so I won’t be spending it with him and I am assuming Emily will be asleep but whatever I’m doing I will force myself to enjoy it because it is New Year’s Eve.
 Happy 2018!!

 Our Christmae Eve this year wasn’t much different to any other.
-Each year we have always got together for food, prepped all the veg for Christmas day and spent time as a family.
+Each year we have always got together for food and spent time as a family.
 The whole of Christmas Eve daytime is dedicated to last minute organisation, errands and cleaning the house.

 This year we held this at my home, whereas previous years we have always been at my parents so that was a little different.
 And this year is the first year that I have opened ALL of my presents on Christmas Eve.
 Sam and I wanted to open our presents together and move them out of the way so Emily couldn’t get her hands on them.

-Now we are sat watching some tv, trying to stay awake having a little drinky.
+Now we are sat watching some tv, trying to stay awake having a little drink.